dewert99/creusot-experiments/restricted_seperation_logic.md

 in our struct in order to project mutability though the pointer.

-An unsound solution could be to allow copying out of a `&mut *const T` and immediately casting the result to a `*mut T` which seems safe since `T` is invariant in `&mut *const T` anyways but this would allow
+An unsound solution could be to allow copying out of a `&mut *const T` and immediately casting the result to a `*mut T` which seems safe since `T` is already invariant in `&mut *const T` but this would allow
 ```rust
 #[requires(acc(x))]
 fn bad<'a>(x: *const &'static u32, bad_ref: &'a u32) {